-If PepsiCo has a chip on its shoulder about Pepsi always being second in the cola market to Coke, at least the company puts it to good use.
-The biggest slice of PepsiCo's business comes from Frito-Lay, the world's leading manufacturer of potato chips, with brands including Lay's, Fritos, Doritos, Walkers Crisps and Ruffles.
-The group has also been far quicker than its rival to exploit the fast-growing non-carbonated market.
-Smart acquisitions such as Tropicana juice and sports drink Gatorade, as well as a strong presence in bottled water, have made PepsiCo the biggest non-alcoholic beverage company in North America, well ahead of Coca-Cola.
-However, the group has struggled in recent years to maintain growth, especially in its carbonated drinks portfolio.
-A massive investment since 2008 in "Project Refresh", which aimed to completely rejuvenate the group's brands, has so far yielded only limited results and the group has been forced to combat activist investors calling for the drinks and snacks businesses to demerge as separate companies.
+If PepsiCo has a chip on its shoulder about always being second in the cola market to Coke, at least the company puts it to good use.
+The biggest slice of PepsiCo's business now comes from Frito-Lay, the world's leading manufacturer of potato chips.
+The group was also far quicker than its rival to exploit the fast-growing non-carbonated market.
+Smart acquisitions such as Tropicana juice and sports drink Gatorade, a strong presence in bottled water, and smart partnerships with Unilever's Lipton and Starbucks have helped to counter its rival's strength in restaurant "fountain sales".
+However, PepsiCo has struggled in recent years to maintain growth, especially in its carbonated drinks portfolio.
+A massive investment since 2008 in "Project Refresh", which aimed to completely rejuvenate the group's brands, yielded only limited results and the group has been forced to combat activist investors calling for the drinks and snacks businesses to demerge as separate companies.

 Subscribers may access the following website links:

 |Gatorade||Golden Grain Pasta|